 Major revision of the regime for collective actions in the Netherlands

-The Dutch regime of collective actions will be thoroughly revised, creating new opportunities for damages actions, and requiring claimants, funders and other players in this field to thoroughly assess how to go about advancing their case.
+The Dutch regime of collective actions has been thoroughly revised.
+This revision has created new opportunities for damages actions, requiring claimants, funders and other players in this field to conduct a comprehensive assessment of methods by which they can advance their case.

-On March 19, 2019, the amendment of the Act on the Resolution of Mass Claims in Collective Action (‘Wet Afwikkeling Massaschade in Collectieve Actie’) (‘’WAMCA’’) was approved by the Senate and enactment of the act may take place within weeks.
-This amendment will introduce the possibility to claim damages in a collective action while at the same time adding stricter requirements for claim vehicles to have standing, as well as changing the international aspects of future collective actions.
+On March 19, 2019, the amendment of the Act on the Resolution of Mass Claims in Collective Action (‘Wet Afwikkeling Massaschade in Collectieve Actie’) (‘’WAMCA’’) was approved by the Senate and has come into force and effect on January 1, 2020.
+This amendment introduces the possibility to claim damages in a collective action while at the same time adding stricter requirements for claim vehicles to have standing, as well as changing the international aspects of future collective actions.
 Furthermore, courts will appoint a quasi-lead plaintiff (“Exclusive Representative“) when there are competing actions.
 This will be further elaborated upon below, and clarified in a schematic overview.

 The possibility to claim damages

 In the Netherlands, a claim vehicle (foundation or association) can represent the interests of injured parties and initiate a claim against the responsible party before the Dutch court.
-Currently, the claim vehicle cannot claim collective damages on behalf of the injured parties as it can only seek a declaratory judgment regarding liability.
-Each injured party can then bring its own claim for compensation in follow on litigation, or settle on a collective or individual basis.
+Under the old regime, the claim vehicle could not claim collective damages on behalf of the injured parties as it could only seek a declaratory judgment regarding liability.
+Each injured party had to bring its own claim for compensation in follow on litigation, or settle on a collective or individual basis.

-Under the new law, it will be allowed to also claim damages on behalf of the injured parties.
-It is expected that this will fill in a significant void in the current regime.
+Since January 1, 2020, it is allowed to also claim damages on behalf of the injured parties.
+It is expected that this will fill in a significant void in the old regime.

 Standing of the claim vehicle

-The WAMCA will add stricter requirements regarding the standing of a claim vehicle (article 3:305a of the Dutch Civil Code) in terms of governance, objective, representation and funding.
-Although many of these aspects were adhered to by professional players of good repute on a (semi) voluntary basis anyway, as they tended to apply the Dutch Claim Code, it will become mandatory to have (i) a non-commercial objective, (ii) a supervisory board, (iii) a mechanism for decision-making by the persons whose interests are represented, (iv) sufficient economic means for the costs of the class action and (v) sufficient experience and expertise for running a class action.
+The WAMCA adds stricter requirements regarding the standing of a claim vehicle (article 3:305a of the Dutch Civil Code) in terms of governance, objective, representation and funding.
+Although many of these aspects were adhered to by professional players of good repute on a (semi) voluntary basis anyway, as they tended to apply the Dutch Claim Code, it is now mandatory to have (i) a non-commercial objective, (ii) a supervisory board, (iii) a mechanism for decision-making by the persons whose interests are represented, (iv) sufficient economic means for the costs of the class action and (v) sufficient experience and expertise for running a class action.

 The scope of the collective action